-Furthermore, we are actively using governmental services that allows us to gather information and evidences in a very effective way.
-This includes information about the potential infringer, its stakeholders, possible links with other companies, sometimes assets, goods imported etc. This saves much time, because before we had to gather all this information through filing attorney requests, waiting for responses and sometimes even struggling to get the response due to human factor.
+Furthermore, our work is interacted with governmental online services that allows us to gather information and evidences in a very effective way.
+This includes online platforms for filing applications, gathering information about the potential infringer, its stakeholders, possible links with other companies, sometimes assets, goods imported etc. This saves much time, because before we had to gather all this information through filing attorney requests, waiting for responses and sometimes even struggling to get the response due to human factor.
 Now when gathering information for our clients has become much easier and faster, we can spend our times on more important tasks.

 Can you give us a practical example of how you have helped a client to add value to their business?

 Legal team of Settle law firm advised non-profit “East-West Management Institute” (EWMI) on incorporation of its branch (NGO) in Uzbekistan.
 The registration of NGO in Uzbekistan is quite complex procedure and requires a lot of effort.
 Settle’s participation in this project was maintaining all work associated with state authority – the Ministry of Justice of the Republic of Uzbekistan.
 This project took more than one year, during this period our team has made every effort to ensure that the complex requirements of the registration authority are properly implemented.
 Accordingly, a branch of the American East-West Management Institute passed the state registration in the Ministry of Justice of the Republic of Uzbekistan.

 We can proudly state that our firm is one of the few firms that were able to obtain favorable decision from the state body on the registration of NGO in Uzbekistan.

 Are clients looking for stability and strategic direction from their law firms – where do you see the firm in three years’ time?